f1zzye/beautyDj/README.md

 ## License

-This project uses the [MIT] license(https://github.com/Sauberr/gallery/blob/master/LICENSE)
+This project uses the [MIT] license(https://github.com/f1zzye/beautyDj/blob/master/LICENSE)

 ## Contact

-To contact the author of the project, write to email 𝚍𝚖𝚒𝚝𝚛𝚒𝚢𝚋𝚒𝚛𝚒𝚕𝚔𝚘@𝚐𝚖𝚊𝚒𝚕.𝚌𝚘𝚖.
+To contact the author of the project, write to email kosenko2401@gmail.com